fsantanna-no/ce0/doc/memory.md

 }
 ```

-These composite types are also known as algebraic data types because they are
+These composite types are also known as *algebraic data types* because they are
 composed of sums (variants) and products (tuples).

 A new type declaration with the `@rec` modifier is recursive and can use itself
 in one of its subcases:

 ```
-type rec List {         -- a list is either empty (Nil) or
+type @rec List {        -- a List is either empty (Nil) or
-    Item: (Int,List)    -- an item that holds a number and a sublist }
+    Item: (Int,List)    -- an Item that holds a number and a sublist }
 var l: List = Item (1, Item (2,Nil))   -- list `1 -> 2 -> empty`
 ```

 All recursive types have an implicit `Nil` empty subcase.

-A variable of a recursive type holds a *strong reference* to its value, but not
+A variable of a recursive type holds a *strong reference (ref)* to its value,
-the actual value, since constructors are always dynamically allocated in the
+but not the actual value.
-heap:
+Constructors always dynamically allocate recursive values in the heap:

 ```
 var x: List = Item(1, Nil)